qiime2/dev-docs/source/quickstart.rst

 Install QIIME 2 within a ``conda`` environment
 ----------------------------------------------

 Once you have Miniconda installed, create a ``conda`` environment and install the latest passing QIIME 2 `Distribution`_ of your choice within the environment.
 We **highly** recommend creating a *new* environment specifically for the QIIME 2 Distribution you will be using for development purposes.
 You can choose whatever name you'd like for the environment.
-In this example, we'll name the environment ``qiime2-dev``.
+In this example, we'll name the environment ``q2dev-<distro>``, with <distro> being the particular QIIME 2 Distribution.

 Please choose the installation instructions that are appropriate for your platform (macOS vs Linux) and desired QIIME 2 Distribution.